 render and timber cladding are used; with a galvanised steel roof; the aesthetic pays

 reference to the rural context of the old hall, and agricultural buildings, whilst it has a

 contemporary edge suited to a 21st century PH building.

-Garway Community Centre The rural Herefordshire village of Garway is busy planning for a sustainable future, with construction of a new, Passivhaus certified community centre.
+Garway Community Centre The rural Herefordshire village of Garway finally has its new Passivhaus certified community centre.
 It has taken many years’ development, but a successful bid to Big Lottery Fund in 2016 has made the project a reality.
-Currently three quarters through construction, the centre will provide many functions for the village, including a large multi-functional hall with full stage /...
+The building was complete and had a grand opening in April 2018.
+The centre provides many functions for the village, including a large multi-functional hall with full stage / green room etc; an...
 Read more